 TABLES

 Table 1.
-Summary of the number of proteins identified for each oyster (labeled A-D).
+Summary of the number of peptides sequenced proteins identified for each oyster (labeled A-D).

 Table 2.
 Twelve most abundant proteins in gill proteome as determined by identifying the ten most abundant proteins in each oyster.
 Protein ID is given, as well as protein description from UniProt-KB/SwissProt, SwissProt Accession Number, and the oysters in which the protein was detected.